argonne-lcf/AIaccelerators-SC22-tutorial/cerebras/readme.md

 ## Other Models and Use-cases

-* See [Example Programs](https://www.alcf.anl.gov/support/ai-testbed-userdocs/cerebras/Example-Programs/index.html) for instructions to run other well-known AI applications on Cerebras hardware (e.g., UNet, BragNN etc)
+* See [Example Programs](https://www.alcf.anl.gov/support/ai-testbed-userdocs/cerebras/Example-Programs/index.html) for instructions to run other well-known AI applications on Cerebras hardware (e.g., UNet, BragNN etc).